MOHAMEDZAYEDSCU/OBSIDIAN/CATReloaded/LV1/Git&Github.md

 >	- for deleting branch
 >- `git branch -vv`
 >	- for showing local branches and their remote ones.
+>- `git push -u origin new-feature`
+>	- to make a branch in Repository and push changes to it.
 >---
 >>[!todo]- Merging Branches:
 >>- to make all the modification to the same file. if the modification are in separate branches.